Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

 I have also chosen this sub-task for performing my ablations and analysing the model's behaviours with respect to many parameters/architecture motivations.

 ## LLM usage
 I have commented next to LLM-generated code lines specifically in the source files.
-LLMs were used to understand concepts like  An LLM was used to generate the diagrams given below.
+LLMs were used to debug CUDA errors and other operational faults.
+An LLM was used to generate the diagrams and table structures used across, but not the values in them.

 ## Methodology
 I decided to make three baselines-